geekyquentin/cryptography-in-IMD/README.md

 1. Whenever tachycardia is detected by the Rhythm ID algorithm, the ICD alerts the programmer about the detected tachycardia.
 2. After the programmer is alerted, the timeout for the programmer to deliver the shock starts.
 If the programmer delivers the shock within the timeout, the shock is delivered successfully.
 If the programmer doesn’t deliver the shock within the timeout, we report heart failure.
-3. To determine if the shock deivery is successful, we calculate the probability of success as:
+3. To determine if the shock delivery is successful, we calculate the probability of success as:

    ```javascript
    prob = baseProbability + shocksPenalty - deviationPenalty